OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

     rm /home/user/*.status

-to delete all *.status files, which are not deleted before (loss of power for example)
+To delete all *.status files, which are not deleted before (loss of power for example)

 Please have a look at the two example files in /etc/autoshutdown.d